Reviewed by: MyTaxRebate Team on 10 Mar 2026 | Authority: s.469 TCA 1997

 Coeliac disease is a condition in which the immune system attacks the body's own tissues when gluten is consumed.
 The only medical treatment is a strict lifelong gluten-free diet.
 Revenue recognises the additional cost of purchasing gluten-free food products as a qualifying health expense for diagnosed coeliac patients, under the provision for prescribed foods.

 To claim, you must have a confirmed diagnosis from a GP or specialist, evidenced by a letter from the diagnosing doctor.
 You must retain supermarket and shop receipts showing the gluten-free products purchased.
-The claim is entered as a health expense in myAccount.
+The claim is entered as a health expense in your Revenue record.

 What costs qualify